 When you shuffle ensure that your hips and shoulders are aligned directly along the Octagon 3-4 axis.
 If not your center will be misaligned and your structure could be affected upon impact with a target.
-Without this proper alignment your hips cannot properly support the forward directed motion of your kicking leg.
+Without this proper alignment, your hips cannot properly support the forward-directed motion of your kicking leg.
 Pay close attention to these alignments.
-Your center plane should be focused directly on your opponent’s mother line.
+Your Center Plane should be focused directly on your opponent’s Mother Line.

 Tsugi Ashi Yoko Geri

-The shuffle movement for this kick is a bit different than the typical shuffle maneuver.
+The shuffling movement for this kick is a bit different than the typical shuffle maneuver.
 Here the front leg lifts quite high and the back leg presses forward so that it lands in the same position as the front foot had previously occupied.
 A Yoko Geri is then delivered using the front foot.

 Your weight must be shifted forward as you shuffle so that you do not lose your balance upon landing.
-You might practice just the shuffle aspect of this kick by keeping the knee bent and not delivering the kick until you can do this part of the sequence correctly while maintaining good balance.
+You might practice just the shuffle aspect of this kick by keeping the knee bent and not delivering the kick until you can do this part of the sequence correctly while maintaining excellent balance.

-You must be careful not to deliver the kick before the back leg has safely become rooted again or you risk being thrown severely off balance.
+You must be careful not to deliver the kick before the back leg has safely become rooted again or you risk being thrown severely off-balance.
 It is possible to kick while both legs are off the ground, but that is a different kick that you will learn later.
 For now, ensure the back leg is firmly planted before delivering the Yoko Geri.

 When practicing this kick you would normally return by shuffling back to your original position.
 This may not be wise in a conflict where it may be important to immediately return to a position with both feet on the ground or where you identify an opportunity that can be exploited by moving forward.